 If the thought of eating sheep’s brain at the Jemaa el-Fna (the city’s main square and famous market place) doesn’t take your fancy then no fear – Marrakech’s Medina is home to a plethora of different restaurants for you to choose from.
-Read on to discover some of my personal favourites below!
+Read on to discover some of my personal favourite Marrakech restaurants below!

 1) Cafe Kessabine 77 Souk Kessabine Jamaa Fna, Marrakech 40000 Morocco